Table of Contents

 “We sell bundles of our frequently ordered together products and gift sets, which increases our average order value.
 Because our products are low-cost, it’s important that shipping costs are low.
 We use ShipBob’s centrally located fulfilment centre to improve transit times and shipping costs”

 To offer a subscription box service, you have to think beyond just convenience and cost savings, and more about offering a great product and an experience your customers will love.

 Don’t forget about order fulfilment!
-If you need help fulfiling recurring subscription orders that go out on a predetermined, recurring basis, ShipBob can help.
+If you need help fulfilling recurring subscription orders that go out on a predetermined, recurring basis, ShipBob can help.

-ShipBob is a tech-enabled 3PL that offers simple, fast, and affordable fulfilment for ecommerce businesses across our network of fulfilment centres (with new locations across the globe continuously underway).
+ShipBob is a tech-enabled 3PL that offers simple, fast, and affordable fulfilment for ecommerce businesses across our network of fulfilment centers (with new locations across the globe continuously underway).

 We partner with ecommerce brands that offer a subscription service and make it easy for them to connect their online store to ShipBob’s subscription-friendly technology to fulfil subscription orders automatically, accurately, and quickly.
 Click the button below to request a quote.

 Common FAQs on selling a subscription box

 There is a lot that goes into the logistics of selling and shipping a subscription box.
 Here are the most frequently asked questions about managing a subscription box company.